MiCAM05-N256 is a high-speed optical mapping system that captures

 Turnkey System Ready for Immediate Use

-straightforward between components using cables, making it possible to acquire data immediately
+using cables, making it possible to acquire data immediately after

 Pre-Post Trigger Mode

-such as a spontaneous biological signal, or a trigger pulse from an external stimulator, a
+spontaneous biological signal, or a trigger pulse from an external

-pre-trigger data and post-trigger data can be saved within one acquisition period.
+result, both pre-trigger data and post-trigger data can be saved within

 Pre-Post Trigger Mode (75% Pre-Trigger)